LemonCow/TCOM500-STIG-Automation-Project/README.md

 - A Raspberry Pi 5 running Ubuntu 24.04 LTS

 ### **Software**
-- PowerShell scripting for Windows STIG automation
+- PowerShell scripting for Windows STIG compliance and automation
-- Bash scripting for Ubuntu STIG automation
+- Bash scripting for Ubuntu STIG compliance and automation
-- Python (Flask) for a lightweight compliance server implementation
+- Python (Flask) for a lightweight compliance server to display results